The October iteration is officially sold out. Registrations are now open for our February 2025 edition.

 In 2023, Drs Naidoo and Bradbury collaborated on the Budget Standards for Low-Paid Families research project, funded by the Fair Work Commission.

-ACOSS has partnered with UNSW Sydney to undertake a research and impact collaboration to sharpen the national focus on poverty and inequality in Australia.
+The Poverty and Inequality Partnership (PIP) is a unique research-and-impact collaboration between ACOSS and UNSW Sydney to sharpen the national focus on poverty and inequality in Australia.
 The partnership monitors trends in poverty and inequality over time, explores drivers, and develops solutions to sharpen the focus and stimulate action to tackle policy challenges.

 Stay in the loop!